RohitRawat2001/Sorting_visualizer/README.md

 # Sorting_Visualizer

-( This project made with the help of clement mihailescu )
+( This project was created with the help of Clement Mihailescu )

 Implemented algorithms:
 1) Bubble sort